 -

 Privacy and Data Security: These tools depend on sensitive health data from charts, wearables, or devices, which raises significant privacy concerns.
 Past controversies, such as Google accessing records without consent, reveal the risks.
 Global regulators have noted that patient data may not always be safeguarded.
-At Savva, a privacy-by-design approach keeps information on the device whenever possible so that users remain in control.
+Any AI health tool handling this data must be built with clear privacy standards and user control at the center.

 -

 Over-Reliance and Responsibility: Automation bias is a risk when doctors or patients rely too heavily on AI outputs.
-AI should support but never replace human judgment, a point reinforced by Google’s Med-PaLM team.
+AI should support but never replace human judgment, a principle reinforced by leading health AI researchers.
 Doctors will need training to integrate AI responsibly, while regulations must emphasize that clinicians remain accountable for final decisions.

 -